 Opening time: 8:30 am – 5:30 pm

-Vietnam Museum of Ethnology displays several exhibitions with artifacts such as clothing, jewelry, weapons, musical instruments, and many other spiritual activities.
+Vietnam Museum of Ethnology displays several artifacts with clothing, jewelry, weapons, musical instruments, and many other spiritual activities.

 Address: 57B Dinh Tien Hoang, Hang Bac, Hoan Kiem, Hanoi